A Ukrainian CEO explains how he helped fight Russia while keeping a company afloat

 Where I’m calling from

 I’m in Lviv in western Ukraine.
-That’s one of the big cities, and I’m traveling back to Kiev tomorrow morning.
-I was forced to come here–it was sort of an evacuation.
+That’s one of the big cities, and I’m traveling back to Kyiv tomorrow morning.
+I was forced to come here—it was sort of an evacuation.
 It’s been almost four months, and I’m going back home tomorrow.
-Sometimes, we’re in-between places.
+Sometimes, we’re in between places.
 We can be in San Francisco or Shenzhen in China.
-But Kiev is home.
+But Kyiv is home.

 Our company, Petcube, connects pets to the internet.
 It kind of sounds silly, but it’s true.
 We sell interactive home cameras for pet “parents” so they can check on their pets remotely from their phone.
 You can make sure your pet is okay.
 You can connect with them, so you can hear them and talk to them.
 You can also see them, and there are some other interactive features.
 Our main customers are in the U.S.; we’ve already sold half a million devices there.
 But we’re also selling in Canada, Australia, and in some European countries.